Office Assistant Cover Letter Examples & Writing Tips

 Don’t write too long

-A simple one-page office assistant cover letter is ideal for your application, as it makes it easy to read quickly but still shows you put in the effort.
+A simple one-page cover letter is ideal for your application, as it makes it easy to read quickly but still shows you put in the effort.
 Try to state all of your ideas within three paragraphs and keep the language concise.

 Try to find a contact person